How to Use “Kakkoii” Correctly in Japanese?

 As I have mentioned above, the negative form of いい can be よくない or よくありません.

-Apart from that, there is an antonym word for いい, which is 悪い ”warui”, literally means “bad”.
+Also, there is an antonym for いい, which is 悪い “warui”, which literally means “bad”.

-Therefore, the opposite of “kakkoii” can be write in かっこ悪い”kakko warui”.
+Therefore, the opposite of “kakkoii” can be written in かっこ悪い “kakko warui”.

-Generally speaking, the difference between “yokunai” and “warui” is that using “warui” to describe something or someone feels too straightforward.
-Therefore, using “yokunai”, literally means “not good”, is less direct.
+Generally speaking, the difference between “yokunai” and “warui” is that using “warui” to describe something or someone feels too direct.
+Therefore, using “yokunai”, which literally means “not good”, is less direct.

 Background pics were designed by Canva